Mark Brazil Ph.D.

 Mark has planned and led nature-focussed tours of Japan since 1983.
 For much of each year he lectures on board expedition cruise ships for Zegrahm Expeditions and leads small group nature tours for Zegrahm Expeditions and Expedition Easy.
 Companies he has worked for include: Zegrahm Expeditions, Hankyu Travel International, Japan Travel Bureau, Africa Easy, Wildlife and Nature Tours, Sunbird, Society Expeditions, Ornitholidays, Natural Habitat Adventures, Jo Van Os Photo Safaris, Island Holidays, Ibis Tours, Abercrombie and Kent, Birdquest and Noble Caledonia.

-Mark currently resides in Hokkaido, Japan's northern island, dividing his time between natural history and travel writing, editing, further travels in search of wildlife, and sharing his love of the natural world with fellow travellers.
+Mark and Mayumi currently reside near Teshikaga in east Hokkaido.
+Mark divides his time between natural history and travel writing, editing, further travels in search of wildlife, and sharing his love of the natural world with fellow travellers.

 Mark's other interests also revolve around the outdoors: mountain hiking, snowshoeing, mountain and cross-country skiing.

 Last updated: 20200602